Clackamas Community College

 Explores the professional issues students will face when in a helping relationship.
 Introduces the professional codes of ethics associated with the helping professions.
 Addresses solving ethical dilemmas using professional guidelines.
 Topics include client rights, confidentiality, professional boundaries, legal issues in helping, competence, and cultural diversity.

-HS-104 Using Diagnostic Criteria in Addiction Treatment
+HS-104 Using Diagnostic Criteria in Substance Use Treatment

 This course will present an overview of The American Society of Addiction Medicine (ASAM) Criteria and the Diagnostic and Statistical Manual (DSM) criteria related to addiction and substance use.
 Students will gain familiarity with the use of the ASAM Criteria to enhance the use of multidimensional assessments to develop patient-centered service plans.
 Students will also gain knowledge about the use of the DSM Manual to guide diagnosis and treatment of Substance Use Disorders.